jooize/tmux-powerline-theme/README.md

 ### Attach Tmux on device without Powerline font
-Write these lines to a file (`~/Executables/AttachTmuxPhone.sh`), `chmod +x` it and specify its location as command to run on connect in your SSH client.
+Write these lines to a file (`~/Executables/AttachTmuxPhone.sh`), `chmod +x` it and (optionally) specify its location as command to run on connect in your SSH client.

     #!/bin/sh